vicboma1/emulators/gameboyclassic/README.md

 * SP: Stack Pointer (16 bits),  SP + 2 (Pop) || SP - 2 (Push)
 * F: Flag Register (8 bits)

+###Reducing Power Consumption

+Can be used to recude the power consumption of the gameboy, and to extend the life of the batteries.

+* PWR Using the HALT Instruction
+* PWR Using the STOP Instruction
+* PWR Disabeling the Sound Controller
+* PWR Not using CGB Double Speed Mode
+* PWR Using the Skills

 ####Sumary

 ```